KaiTheRedNinja/Jumbleum/Notes.docc/Computing/Topics/Data Communications.md

 @TabNavigator {
     @Tab("Local Area Network (LAN)") {
-        - A network of computing devices con- nected within a small geographical area, typically within the same building, such as a home, school, or office.
+        - A network of computing devices connected within a small geographical area, typically within the same building, such as a home, school, or office.
         - LANs typically provide faster data transfer than other networks, due to the small number of connections supported and close proximity of devices.
     }